 - Plasma screens

-- Stocks, bonds, cash letters or cash equivalents (food stamps, postage stamps, traveler’s checks, lottery tickets, money orders, gift cards and gift certificates, prepaid calling cards)
+- Stocks, bonds, cash letters, or cash equivalents (stamps, traveler’s checks, lottery tickets, money orders, gift cards)

 - Collector’s items (coins, stamps, sports cards, souvenirs, and memorabilia)